Cavalier King Charles Spaniel Lifespan

 The Cavalier King Charles Spaniel has an average lifespan of 9-14 yrs.
 Smaller breeds generally live longer, and well-cared-for Cavalier King Charles Spaniels often exceed average lifespan expectations.

-With a typical weight of 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel requires thoughtful care tailored to their specific breed characteristics.
+At 13-18 lbs and 9-14 yrs of life expectancy, the Cavalier King Charles Spaniel carries specific care considerations that benefit from early attention.
 Living with a Cavalier King Charles Spaniel means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Health Predisposition Summary: Cavalier King Charles Spaniels show higher-than-average incidence of mitral valve disease, syringomyelia, hip dysplasia based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.